 With its themes of conservation, community science, and ecology, Trouble at Turtle Pond adds an engaging complement to a STEAM curriculum.
 The novel can also complement an English Language Arts curriculum, as it introduces young readers to the classic elements of mystery novels; the team of young sleuths piece together clues, investigate suspects, and analyze the suspects’ means, motives, opportunities, and alibis.
 Additionally, the novel supports a social-emotional learning curriculum in its exploration of friendship issues, from making new friends to resolving conflicts peacefully.
 It models mindfulness practices, as the Backyard Rangers engage in sustained observation activities, paying attention to the natural world around them.
-Finally, the novel speaks to neurodiversity by presenting a sleuth with diagnosed ADHD and a range of other characters who think and see the world a bit differently.
+Finally, the novel speaks to neurodiversity by presenting a sleuth with ADHD and a range of other characters who think and see the world a bit differently.
 The characters in the novel are rising 5th graders.
 It is most often used with grades 4-6.
 However, younger students have enjoyed the story as a read aloud, and older students (through grade 8) have read the book through the lens of environmental issues, conservation, community science, and activism.

-NEW!
 Hatching a Book: How My Volunteer Work withTurtle Hatchlings Grew Into a Novel.
-This talk is well-suited for grades 4-6, and can help to bridge science and ELA.
-I tell the story of how my son took care of hatchlings in his classroom through Zoo New England’s HATCH (Hatching and Turtle Conservation Through Headstarting) Program, and how I got involved as a turtle helper too, as a parent and classroom volunteer.
-Gabe and I went on to do more work as “turtle helpers” in our community, including helping local biologists to track nesting female turtles, helping turtles cross our busy roads, and, finally, fostering ten hatchlings in our guest bedroom for a month to prepare them for their “headstarting” year in school classrooms.
-I share some facts about endangered Blanding’s turtles in New England and how a network of biologists, kids, teachers, and parents are working to protect them and to boost their population at Great Meadows National Wildlife Refuge in Concord, MA.
-I then talk about how I turned my real-life experience as a turtle helper into a story, sharing photos from my research to show ideas that influenced the novel.
+This talk is well-suited for grades 4-8, and can help to bridge science and ELA.
+I tell the story of how my son took care of hatchlings in his classroom through Zoo New England’s HATCH (Hatching and Turtle Conservation Through Headstarting) Program, and how I got involved as a parent and a classroom volunteer.
+My son and I went on to do more turtle work together as community scientists, accompanying local biologists to track nesting female turtles, helping turtles cross our busy roads, and fostering ten hatchlings in our guest bedroom for a month.
+I share facts about endangered Blanding’s turtles and how a network of biologists, kids, teachers, and parents are working to protect them in Concord, MA.
+I then talk about how I turned my real-life experience as a turtle helper into a story, sharing photos from my community science work and research to show real-life events that shaped the story.
 Finally, I encourage kids to explore what THEY are curious about in nature, and explain how telling a story or creating art about wildlife can make a bigger impact.
-This talk uses a lot of photos and typically takes around 30 minutes.
-It can be extended with a Q&A session and/or more interactive opportunities.
-Note: This presentation was developed under the guidance of Creature Conserve’s Arts + Sciences Mentorship Program (www.creatureconserve.com).
+This talk uses a lot of photos and typically takes around 30 minutes, but can be modified to suit any timeframe.

 Demystifying Mysteries.
 This discussion covers the craft of mystery writing, hitting the basic elements: sleuths, crimes, alibis, red herrings, and, of course, carefully planted clues.
 I discuss problems and challenges mystery writers (especially those writing for younger readers) can sometimes run into, and how we attempt to overcome them.
 (Note: This topic can also run as a writing workshop, and I’m happy to tailor the workshop to the needs and age of the class if you are doing a unit on mysteries).